 In this third blog of the series – The Meghalaya Odyssey, we present a detailed travel guide covering everything about Shillong with recommendations from how to reach, where to stay, what places to visit in Shillong and your ideal itinerary.
 In case you have missed out on our earlier blogs in the series, we suggest you read them to get a better understanding of Meghalaya as a whole and plan your trip broadly before you dive into planning your days in Shillong through this blog.

 Shillong is the highest place in Meghalaya with Shillong peak being the highest point.
 Being the capital city, Shillong makes everyone feel like being a part of the place.
 Before Meghalaya was formed as a separate state, Shillong also used to be the capital of undivided Assam.
 The people here are welcoming and their genuine smiles and gestures gives everyone a feeling of home.
-Shillong is a hill city dominated by local tribes of Khasi and is a part of Khasi hills (refer our 1st blog - Introduction to Meghalaya to understand who Khasis are and different parts of Meghalaya)
+Shillong is a hill city dominated by local tribes of Khasi and is a part of Khasi hills (refer our first blog Introduction to Meghalaya to understand who Khasis are and different parts of Meghalaya)

 How to Reach Shillong